20 Tips to Improve Your Typography Skills

 • and the hierarchical grid.

-Depending on the application, certain types of grids are more suitable than others.
+Depending on your design, some grids are more suitable than others.
 For example, a manuscript grid is often used for book layouts, while a column grid works well for web designs.

 Typography tips: On the left side of the image, there is a design layout displayed using a modular grid system.
 On the right side, there is an overlay that shows the grid lines used in the design.